jdbrew/M-L-Personas/Personas/ml_framework_personas-fundamental_stage.md

 ### Framework Application

+*Shows real-world application of framework and learning approach*

 The management and leadership framework is helping me by describing the effective communication and listening skills needed to work in a highly pressurised environment.
 It enables me to discuss and explore further formal support with my line manger, and how to do this for my team.

 The framework helps me feel more confident in my ability to support colleagues and how to escalate, when needed.
 I'm improving my skills at work, and this gives me reassurance that I meet the standards expected of me.

 ### Diversity Profile

+> **Critical for Design Principle 10:** Difference, diversity, inclusion, and power as golden thread

 #### Protected Characteristics
 - **Identity:** White Irish Traveller man, age 26, disabled (dyslexia and ADHD)